-On a two or three day trip you're on a tight schedule, but going four days you'll be tempted (and not infrequently) to just walk into every pizzeria and gelateria you see and get your boots on.
-But you've got plenty of places to discover!
+On a two or three day trip you're on a tight schedule, but on a four day trip you'll be tempted (and not infrequently) to just walk into every pizzeria and gelateria you see and get your boots on, but you've got plenty of places to discover!
 Here's the perfect itinerary for spending four days in Rome without getting distracted.
 Or at least, not at every turn.

-With four days in Rome, you have time to wait for the queues that form to access this iconic building, although in any case I recommend that you buy online tickets to the Colosseum, as you save the queue at the box office and it is one less thing to worry about.
-If you are especially passionate about history, perhaps it is a good idea to take a guided tour of the Colosseum, which also gives you the advantage of skipping the queue and discovering all the details about this place.
+With four days in Rome, you have time to wait in the queues that form to access this iconic building, although in any case I recommend that you buy online tickets to the Colosseum, as it saves you the queue at the box office and is one less thing to worry about.
+If you are especially passionate about history, maybe it is a good idea to take a guided tour of the Colosseum, which also gives you the advantage of skipping the queue and discovering all the details about this place.

 Roman Forum and Palatine Hill

-You need a ticket to access the site, but with the Colosseum ticket you can enter the Roman Forum for free.
+You need a ticket to enter the site, but with your Colosseum ticket you can enter the Roman Forum for free.
 It is located on the Palatine Hill, one of the seven hills of Rome, and you have two ways to enter: either through the door next to the Colosseum, which usually has the longest queue, or through Via di San Gregorio, although for this you will have to turn around a bit.
 If you're not in a hurry, it's best to wait in line.

 Piazza del Campidoglio and Piazza Venezia

 On your way to Piazza del Campidoglio you will pass Piazza Venezia, with the impressive national monument to Victor Emmanuel II (or Altar of the Fatherland).
 You can get up close and admire it in detail and climb its stairs to enjoy the views of Rome.

 On my last visit to Rome, what we did was to buy a couple of salads, some cheese and bread and fruit for dessert at the market in Piazza Campo de' Fiori and had a picnic on a bench in the shade.
 Another option is to continue to Largo di Torre Argentina and order something to take away at Mercerie, in Via di S. Nicola de' Cesarini, 5, a very fashionable place in Rome where you can order some delicious stuffed baskets to take away.

 Largo di Torre Argentina

 This set of ruins is visited for two very different reasons.
 It is the place where Julius Caesar was assassinated, so Largo di Torre Argentina is a top attraction for history buffs, but it is also a refuge for stray cats, so if you love cats you have to come here.

 The Jewish quarter is a very quiet place where you can breathe an atmosphere somewhat different from the rest of the city.
 Walking through its small streets you can reach the Great Synagogue of Rome, see the Teatro Marcello, the little brother of the Colosseum, admire the historic Portico of Octavia and visit the charming Piazza Mattei with its Fountain of the Turtles.

 Piazza del Popolo

-In addition to its three churches, Santa Maria dei Miracoli, Santa Maria in Montesanto and the Church of Santa Maria del Popolo, which are worth at least entering, next to Piazza del Popolo is the Pincio Terrace where you can climb to enjoy a nice view of the square and Rome.### Borghese Gallery
+In addition to its three churches, Santa Maria dei Miracoli, Santa Maria in Montesanto and the Church of Santa Maria del Popolo, which are worth at least entering, next to Piazza del Popolo is the Pincio Terrace where you can climb to enjoy beautiful views of the square and Rome.

-From Piazza del Popolo you are just a short walk through the Borghese Gardens to the art gallery of the same name, the Borghese Gallery, which houses one of the most important collections of pictorial art in all of Italy.
+From Piazza del Popolo you are a short walk through the Borghese Gardens to the art gallery of the same name, the Borghese Gallery, which houses one of the most important collections of pictorial art in all of Italy.

 Piazza di Spagna

 We start with the famous Piazza di Spagna, whose staircase, full of flowers in summer, is always full of people.
 The staircase is presided over by the beautiful church of Trinità dei Monti and in the square is the emblematic Fontana della Barcaccia.
 This square was the place of worship of the romantic poets Keats and Percy Shelley, in fact, in the square itself is the residence of Keats now converted into a museum.

-Whether for its majestic beauty, for having served as an iconic setting in 'La Dolce Vita' or for the tradition of throwing coins into the water, you will find a huge crowd of people at this fountain.
+Whether for its majestic beauty, for having served as an iconic backdrop in 'La Dolce Vita' or for the tradition of throwing coins into the water, you will find a huge crowd of people at this fountain.
 Therefore, it may be a good idea to return either at dawn or after midnight, two magical times when you will find far fewer people and you can enjoy the essence of the Trevi Fountain in all its splendor.
 One of the most beautiful fountains in Rome that you cannot miss.

-Personally, I consider it one of the most essential places of any visit to Rome, to marvel at it both outside and inside, where an almost magical atmosphere reigns because of the oculus of the great dome that lets sunlight into the interior.
+Personally, I consider it one of the most essential places of any visit to Rome, to marvel at it both outside and inside, where an almost magical atmosphere reigns through the oculus of the great dome that lets sunlight into the interior.
 Here you can see the tombs of several Roman monarchs and the tomb of the artist Raphael, as well as mosaics and sculptures with a special glow.